bartnv/libtables3-wordpress/docs/table_options_database.md

 ### - output variables

 The various run\* options can reference the output of each other.
 Within the SQL context (runsql), the :lt_phpoutput and :lt_blockoutput named parameters are available.
 In PHP context (runphp and runblock), the $lt_sqloutput, $lt_phpoutput and $lt_blockoutput variables are available.
+The
+$lt_sqloutput variable contains the value from first row, first cell of the SQL output.

 Please note: each of the run\* options can only be used once per rowaction.

 # tableaction